kevL/yata/ReadMe.txt

 2da Ops
+- Test row order : Ctrl+t (tests the row-order of the currently displayed 2da)
 - Order row ids  : Ctrl+d (auto-orders the IDs of the currently displayed 2da)

-- Test row order : Ctrl+t (investigates the row-order of the currently displayed 2da)
+- Autosize cols : Ctrl+i (recalculates the display-width of all cols)
 - Recolor rows  : Ctrl+l (tables show with alternating row-colors.
-When rows are inserted/ deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
+When rows are inserted/deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
-- Autosize cols : Ctrl+i (recalculates the display-width of all cols)

 - Freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)